ROSbot 3 / 3 PRO - quick start

 rosbot.teleop

-You can also control ROSbot without coding by using a Logitech F710 gamepad (not included in the standard set).
+You can control ROSbot without coding by using a Logitech F710 gamepad (not included in the standard set).

 To get started: